Are You Getting Married?

 You may apply for a Marriage License at any Town (or City) Clerk's Office in Massachusetts.
 However, the town or city that you apply to is where your license will be kept on file and where you will return for certified (official) copies after you are married.
 The Marriage License is valid for 60 days after the date of application.

 The Bride and Groom (or Party A and Party B) must appear together.
 Both parties must be 18 years of age or older.
 A birth certificate may be required to show proof of age.
-If either party is under 18, a court order from a probate or district court where the minor resides must be obtained before the marriage intentions can be filed.

 The fee for a Marriage License in Chatham is $30.
 Fees vary from town to town.